Beyond Numeric Rewards: In-Context Dueling Bandits with LLM Agents: Algorithm Design and Analysis of

 \begin{proof}[\textbf{Proof of Theorem~\ref{thm:alg}}]

 Suppose the arms suggested by LLM agent includes the best arm $b^*$ after exploring $T_{\mathrm{LLM}}$ steps.
 We prove the two bounds shown in Theorem~\ref{thm:alg} one-by-one.

-\textbf{First Bound.} The first $T_{\mathrm{LLM}}$ steps induce accumulated weak/strong regret of at most $O(T_{\mathrm{LLM}})$.
-Applying Lemma~\ref{lemma:match}, with $(8/\epsilon_{1,2}^2)\log (K\log T)$ (by setting a hyper-parameter $\epsilon=\epsilon_{1,2}$) number of comparisons between two arms, since the best arm $b^*$ is always included in each comparison, the best arm $b^*$ is correctly identified with probability at least $1-1/(K^2\log T)$.
+\textbf{Weak regret bound.} The first $T_{\mathrm{LLM}}$ steps induce accumulated weak regret of at most $O(T_{\mathrm{LLM}})$.
+According to~\citep{yue2012k}, \ifalg plays $O(K)$ matches (comparisons) in expectation.
+Thus, the expected number of rounds of calling \textsc{\ifalg Procedure} is $O(\log T/\log(K\log T))$.
+Applying Lemma~\ref{lemma:match}, with $\smash{O\left((1/\epsilon_{1,2}^2)\log (K\log T)\right)}$ (by setting a hyper-parameter $\epsilon=\epsilon_{1,2}$) comparisons between two arms, since the best arm $b^*$ is always included in each comparison, the best arm $b^*$ is correctly identified with probability at least $1-1/(K\log T)^2$.
 This procedure leads to no weak regret since $b^*$ suggested by the LLM agent is always included as the incumbent arm in future comparisons.

-Regarding the strong regret, the union bound implies that with probability $1-1/(K\log T)$, $b^*$ will win all the $K+1$ matches, thus the expected strong regret induced by the steps after time $T_{\mathrm{LLM}}$ can be bounded by since there are at most $K+1$ matches.
+Moreover, the implementation of Procedure~\ref{procedure:2} induces at most $O((K/\epsilon_{1,2}^2)\log (K\log T))$ comparisons.
+The validation procedure (Procedure~\ref{procedure:4}) leads to no weak regret if $b_{\mathrm{LLM}}$ is indeed the best arm and the identification of $b_{\mathrm{LLM}}=b^*$ succeeds with a probability $1-1/T$.
+Denote by $\mathcal{E}_1$ and $\mathcal{E}_2$ two error events when $b^*$ loses some of the matches in the LLM Phase. there exist comparisons (matches) fail in the validation procedure (Procedure~\ref{procedure:4}) or the \ifalg Phase (Procedure~\ref{procedure:2}).
+The union bound implies with probability $1-1/(K\log T)$, $b^*$ will win all the matches such that $P(\mathcal{E}_1)\leq 1/(K\log T)$.
+Similarly, $P(\mathcal{E}_2)\leq 1/T$.
+Combining these events, regarding the total expected weak regret, the expected weak regret induced by the steps after time $T_{\mathrm{LLM}}$ can be bounded by